ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 ![Oven Controller state chart (source: Mirosamek at English Wikipedia)](images/UML_state_machine_Oven.png)

-This controller uses two top-level states: DoorOpen and Heating, and is a really dumb oven the only way that you can keep it off is by open the door.
+This controller uses two top-level states: **DoorOpen** and **Heating**, and is a really dumb oven the only way that you can keep it off is by open the door.
 The Heating state has two subStates: Toasting and Baking, the main difference is that the toasting process is at a fixed temperature with a timer, and when baking you can set the temperature value.

 The UML design uses the entry/exit handlers as the outputs of the state machine.
-In this case, I used the state's `signalEntered` and `signalExited`, I also could sub-class the State class and override the `onExit` and `onEntry` virtual methods.
+In this case, I used the state's `signalEntered` and `signalExited`, I also could subclass the State class and override the `onExit` and `onEntry` virtual methods.

 Here is the code: